What’s next for the world of omnichannel retail?

 The result: more accuracy when tracking your campaigns.

-What technology has made social selling with an omnichannel approach possible?
-It comes down to attribution.
+Attribution has made social selling with an omnichannel approach possible.

-According to Cantino, the most important piece of multi-channel attribution is to start by meeting customers across channels, wherever they are.
+According to Cantino, the most important piece of multichannel attribution is meeting customers across channels, wherever they are.
 From there, you can deploy cross-channel analytics to study your omnichannel performance.

-It’s virtually impossible to ignore the psychological impact of a worldwide pandemic.
+It’s impossible to ignore the psychological impact of a worldwide pandemic.

-Polling firm Gallup noticed an uptick in feelings of disconnectedness, less than a few months into the various lockdowns.
-These feelings especially hit the 18–34 age group, meaning this trend may have staying power well beyond 2020 and 2021.
+Polling firm Gallup noticed an uptick in feelings of disconnectedness less than a few months into the various lockdowns.
+These feelings especially hit the 18 to 34 age group, meaning this trend may have staying power well beyond 2021 and 2022.

 Is it any surprise that customers will look for a sense of community from their favorite brands?